 We have negotiated an excellent health insurance plan that includes nationwide coverage through Aetna’s extensive national network of providers, as well as worldwide medical assistance.
 The plan was designed specifically with students’ needs in mind and provides high-level coverage with low out-of-pocket costs.

 We are happy to answer any questions you might have about the insurance requirement or the student insurance plan, as well as providing assistance with completing the health insurance waiver for students who already have adequate coverage.

-Deadlines/Important Dates: The fall 2021 student health insurance waiver is open now.
-The deadline to submit your waiver is August 1.
+Deadlines/Important Dates: The fall 2022 student health insurance waiver is open now.
+The submission deadline is August 1.

 Office of Transportation and Parking

 Learning how to navigate Morgantown is an important part of your first few months on campus.
 Many areas of our campus are easily walkable, and transportation options like the PRT, Mountain Line buses and WVU buses are available when you might need an extra lift.
 Learn more about all things transportation and parking.

 U92 the Moose is WVU's campus radio station, nearly 100 percent run and primarily featuring student-generated content.
 All content is made by a combination of volunteers and paid student staff, featuring work by up-and-coming journalists and broadcasters in sports and news, podcasts and music direction.